Oil jumps 4% on U.S. stockpiles drop; further OPEC output cuts seen

 "We have to give a positive signal to the market and to me at least we should roll-over the present agreement," he said.

-Some in the market remained sceptical of whether OPEC+ will deepen cuts, though many analysts expect an extension of the existing supply pact.
+Some in the market remained skeptical of whether OPEC+ will deepen cuts, though many analysts expect an extension of the existing supply pact.

 OPEC members meet on Thursday, with the OPEC+ group meeting the following day.
 OPEC+ has been curbing supply since 2017 and is expected to keep the cuts in place to balance out record production in the United States.